ktorio/ktor-documentation/topics/server-oidc-browser-login.md

 }
 ```

-The value should match the identifier the API publishes as its
+The value should match the identifier the API publishes in its
 [protected resource metadata](server-oidc-resource-server.md#protected-resource).

-## Why the code is exchanged with PKCE {id="pkce"}
+## Understand PKCE {id="pkce"}

-The authorization code travels back through the user's browser, which means it passes through software you do not
+The authorization code returns through the user's browser and passes through software outside your
 control.
-Anything able to read that redirect, a malicious app registered for the same URL scheme or a logging proxy,
+Another application, such as a malicious app registered for the same URL scheme or a logging proxy,
-could take the code and try to redeem it for tokens.
+could get the code and attempt to redeem it for tokens.

+PKCE ([RFC 7636](https://www.rfc-editor.org/rfc/rfc7636)) prevents the authorization code from being used without an
-PKCE ([RFC 7636](https://www.rfc-editor.org/rfc/rfc7636)) closes that hole.
-Before sending the user away, Ktor generates
+additional secret.
+Before redirecting the user, Ktor generates
-a random secret called the **verifier** and sends only its SHA-256 hash, the **challenge**, to the provider.
+a random secret called the _verifier_ and sends only its SHA-256 hash, the _challenge_, to the provider.
 When Ktor
 later exchanges the code, it presents the verifier, and the provider checks that it hashes to the challenge it stored.
-A
-stolen code on its own is worthless, because whoever took it cannot produce the verifier.

-The verifier is never sent to the provider up front, and the browser cannot read it.
-It is stored alongside the
+The verifier is not sent to the provider during the authorization request and cannot be read by browser scripts.
+Ktor stores
-`state` and `nonce` in the AES-256-GCM encrypted cookie the plugin sets, so the browser holds only ciphertext it has no
+it alongside the `state` and `nonce` values in the AES-256-GCM encrypted cookie the plugin sets, so the browser holds
-key for.
-Recovering it requires your `stateEncryptionKey`.
+only ciphertext it has no key for.
+Decrypting the cookie requires your `stateEncryptionKey`.

-Ktor does this on every login and there is nothing to configure. `codeChallengeMethod` defaults to
+Ktor uses PKCE for every login.
+The `codeChallengeMethod` defaults to
-`CodeChallengeMethod.S256`, and only `S256` is supported; custom methods are rejected.
-Because the verifier lives in
+`CodeChallengeMethod.S256`, and only `S256` is supported.
+Custom challenge methods are rejected.
+Because the verifier
-that cookie, the login has a time limit.
-See [](#errors-state).
+is stored in that cookie, the login has [a time limit](#errors-state).

 ## Handle sign-in errors {id="errors"}

 ### Respond to a failed login {id="errors-handler"}

-`onAuthenticationFailed` runs when a callback cannot be completed:
+The `onAuthenticationFailed` handler runs when a callback cannot be completed:

 ```kotlin
 oauth {